 All students take a Legal Skills module in their first year of registration.
 This module emphasises practical skills such as research, writing and advocacy.
 Students also participate in moot courts, prepare and deliver presentations and work together in completing group projects.

-Students take two additional modules in first year and three modules of their choice in each of years two, three and four.
-There are no required modules beyond Legal Skills and for 2019/20 the modules offered are
+Students take five additional modules in first year and six modules in second year.
+There are no required modules beyond Legal Skills and for 2020/21 the modules offered are:

 - Company Law